kartonfarkas/api_docs/source/suite/contacts/creating_a_field.rst

 .. code-block:: json

    {
-     "replyCode":9002,
+     "replyCode": 9002,
-     "replyText":"A field with this name already exists", "data":""
+     "replyText": "A field with this name already exists", "data": ""
    }

 Errors